Sean Newcomb: Atlanta Braves

 On November 12, 2015, the Angels traded Newcomb, Erick Aybar, Chris Ellis, and cash considerations to the Atlanta Braves for Andrelton Simmons and José Briceño.
-The Braves invited Newcomb to spring training and he spent the 2016 season with the Double A Mississippi Braves.
+The Braves invited Newcomb to spring training and he spent the 2016 season with the Double–A Mississippi Braves.
 While pitching in the Southern League, he posted 4.6 walks per nine innings with a 3.86 ERA.

 Newcomb was invited to spring training for the second time at the start of the 2017 season.
-He started the season with the Gwinnett Braves of the Class AAA International League.
+He started the season with the Gwinnett Braves of the Triple–A International League.
 Newcomb pitched to a 2.97 ERA in 54 2/3 innings, alongside 74 strikeouts and 33 walks prior to his first promotion to the major leagues.
 He made his major league debut on June 10, 2017, for the Braves at SunTrust Park against the New York Mets.
 He pitched 6 1/3 innings, allowing four hits and one unearned run with seven strikeouts.
 For the season, he was 4–9 with a 4.32 ERA.
 On July 29, 2018, Newcomb took a no-hitter through 8 2/3 innings until Chris Taylor singled.
 The Braves defeated the Los Angeles Dodgers 4–1.
-After this outing, social media posts Newcomb made to Twitter at the age of eighteen came to light.
-The comments included homophobic slurs and racial epithets.
 During the 2018 season, Newcomb tallied an ERA of 3.91, but struggled over his final fourteen starts, recording a 5.50 ERA in that span.

 Newcomb started the Braves' first game at SunTrust Park in 2019.
 He faced the Chicago Cubs, pitching four innings of an 8–0 win.
 Newcomb completed the seventh inning in his next game against the Miami Marlins, but struggled against the New York Mets, leading to his demotion to the Gwinnett Stripers on April 14.
 Newcomb returned to the major league club on May 4, and made several relief appearances.
 He returned to the starting rotation to face the Philadelphia Philles on June 15, 2019.
 Newcomb was struck in the head by a batted ball from J. T. Realmuto, and left the game.
 He was subsequently placed on the seven-day injured list.
 Newcomb was reactivated on June 25, and faced the Chicago Cubs as a reliever that night.

 Newcomb endured an abysmal 2020 season, registering an 11.20 ERA in 13.2 innings pitched across 4 games, striking out 10.

-In 2021 with the Braves he was 2–0 with one save and a 4.73 ERA, as in 32 relief appearances he pitched 32.1 innings, walked 27 batters, and struck out 43 batters.The Braves finished with an 88–73 record, clinching the NL East, and eventually won the 2021 World Series, giving the Braves their first title since 1995.
+In 2021 with the Braves he was 2–0 with one save and a 4.73 ERA, as in 32 relief appearances he pitched 32.1 innings, walked 27 batters, and struck out 43 batters.
+The Braves finished with an 88–73 record, clinching the NL East, and eventually won the 2021 World Series, giving the Braves their first title since 1995.

-The Braves designated Newcomb for assignment on April 19, 2022.
+Newcomb was designated for assignment by the Braves on April 19, 2022.